prithugoswami/personal-website/content/posts/debugging-dwm.md

 ```
 Only if the new window has a title of "scratchpad" (value of `scratchpadname`) do we allow it to have the scratchpad tag.
 By removing the scratchpad tag before a new window is being mapped (wants to be displayed), the patch author made sure that the scratchtag is is not active when a new window comes in as we don't want any other window in the scrathtag other than the one that's named "scratchpad".
-It seems like the purpose of that line is exactly to prevent the problem I am facing—to have a window spawn in the scratch tag when the scratchtag is active—why then does that still happen?
+It seems like the purpose of that line is exactly to prevent the problem I am facing—having a window spawn in the scratch tag when the scratchtag is active—why then does that still happen?

 Now, this is a big function and you can understand only so much by just reading the code.
 We need to be able to debug it and be able to step over the code as dwm runs to learn more about what it does.